UNSURE WHAT TO DO WHEN YOUR YOUNG PERSON IS ACCESSING PORN?

 If a young person you know has been exposed to harmful online content, they may need additional support.
 These organisations may be able to help you and your child:

 Porn Harms Kids has identified that there is a shortfall in resources, specialists and services to support families who are faced with managing mental health and disease related impacts of pornography.
-Plans to develop resources include providing information specific to:
+We know that families need information specific to:

 - Identifying warning signs of pornography’s impact on children and teens